diagonal-hamiltonian/Undergrad/README.md

 # repodynamite
-This code is mainly from my theoretical physics college coursework.
-I have included reports and data analysis.
+The code here is mainly from my theoretical physics college coursework.
+I have included reports and data analysis for anyone interested.